suryadheeshjith/mini_psp/README.md

     ```git clone https://github.com/suryadheeshjith/ISRO_Repo.git```

-2. Create a new environment for this project [OPTIONAL].
+2. [OPTIONAL STEP] Create a new environment for this project.
 If you use conda, create an environment using this command.

     ```conda create -n ISRO python=3.6.10```

+3. Enter the cloned directory
+    ```cd ISRO_Repo```

-3. Install the required packages from requirements.txt.
+4. Install the required packages from requirements.txt.

     ```pip install -r requirements.txt```